deeps-03/Real-Time-Data-Processing-System-for-Weather-Monitoring/README.md

 npm run dev
 ```

 This will start the development server.
-Open [http://localhost:5173](http://localhost:5173) to view it in the browser.
+Open [http://localhost:5173](http://localhost:5173) to view it in the browser.(please wait for a minute for the application to start)

 ## Building for Production